 Throughout his professional career Bryant has been at the forefront of discrimination research, having designed methodologies and tools to both confirm and address discrimination, with the following entities:

-At the Ontario Human Rights Commission, Bryant developed methodological tools used in a report on the child welfare system in Ontario and disproportionalities regarding Indigenous and Black children and youth;
+At the Ontario Human Rights Commission, Bryant developed methodological tools for a report on the child welfare system in Ontario, and the experiences of Indigenous and Black, children and youth;

-At the Center for the Study of Violence and Reconciliation in South Africa, Bryant developed civil society prosecution policies to address obstacles to State prosecutions of Apartheid era crimes, and also designed and created assessment tools and metrics for ex-combatant mediation programs;
+At the Center for the Study of Violence and Reconciliation in South Africa, Bryant developed a civil society prosecution policy, to address obstacles to State prosecutions, for Apartheid era crimes, and also designed and created assessment tools and metrics for ex-combatant mediation programs;

-And, at the Department of National Treasury, in South Africa, Bryant was part of an inter-departmental team that developed metrics and targeted outcomes for a national anti-rape strategy.
-Also, at the National Treasury Bryant provided policy advice on the implementation of the Truth and Reconciliation Commission’s (TRC) community rehabilitation program.
+At the Department of National Treasury, in South Africa, Bryant was part of an inter-departmental team that developed metrics and targeted outcomes, for a national anti-rape strategy.
+Also, at the National Treasury Bryant provided policy advice on the implementation of the Truth and Reconciliation Commission’s (TRC) community rehabilitation program;